A group of friends raise their pint glasses at the Rare Beer Picnic

 Minnesota Ciderfest

 The Honeycrisp — one of the country’s best-selling apples — happens to hail from Minnesota, so it only makes sense that the state also has a top-tier cider festival.
-The Minnesota Cider Guild’s Cider Festival is hosted in different locations around the Twin Cities metro each year, but no matter where it is, you will find local and regional ciders in addition to educational sessions.
-The fest is often held on a farm, too, giving it a unique vibe where you can hang out with the trees that provided some of the hard cider apples.
+The Minnesota Cider Guild’s Cider Week and its closing Cider Fest are hosted in different locations around the metro area each year, but no matter where it is, you will find local and regional ciders in addition to educational sessions.
+The fest is sometimes held on a farm, too, giving it a unique vibe where you can hang out with the trees that provided some of the hard cider apples.

 Louis Livingston-Garcia